PostHog/posthog.com/contents/blog/planning-a-company-offsite.md

 It’s tempting to maximize your time together by packing the itinerary full of brainstorming, planning, and breakout sessions.
 Don’t overdo this.
 In reality, having a good balance between sessions, free social time, and fun activities is important to avoid burning your team out.

 In my experience, planning for a majority of unstructured time can lead to really amazing brainstorming and ideation.
-People will inevitably discuss their work as it’s a major thing that everyone has in common.
+People will inevitably discuss their work anyway as it’s something that everyone has in common.

 One mainstay event that we do at every all-company offsite is a 24-hour hackathon, where our team comes up with the most outlandish ideas possible, and self-organizes into interdisciplinary teams to produce an MVP by the following day.
 Some core features of our product, like the ability to view your users on a world map; and some seriously silly things, like a children’s book focused on product analytics, have been born from this highly-rated session.